 Recipe: Ursula | lilvienna.com

-* Gnocchi: I used dry ones that keep long without refrigeration from the dry pasta isle.
-You can also find gnocchi in the refrigerated or frozen isle but the weight might vary, and of course storage is easier with dry ones at room temperature.
+* Gnocchi: I use gnocchi that you can find in the dry pasta aisle.
+You can also find gnocchi in the refrigerated or frozen aisle but the weight might vary, and of course storage is easier with dry ones, which keep long at room temperature.

 ** Cream: I love to use heavy cream, but half-half works fine too.
 You could also substitute 1.5 tablespoons of crème fraiche or cream cheese and add some water to thin the sauce.